Neels-v-Wyk/blog/README.md

-# blog
+# Old blog
-This is where all the content goes for my blag
+This blog has since been deprecated, the new one is made with fastpages instead of hugo.
+Some blog posts won't be migrated accross